tushar-goyal27/BankingSysRESTAPI/README.md

 # Banking System RESTAPI

 REST API for a model Banking System developed with ExpressJS and MongoDB.

+The api is hosted at https://bankingsysrestapipriv.vercel.app.
+You can test it by sending requests to this url.

 To run locally, dowload the code or clone the repository
 Open the terminal in the folder where app.js is present and run the following command